ResonantGeoData/ResonantGeoData/docs/ingest-data.md

 ![image_set](./images/image_set.png)

-Once you have an `ImageSet`, we need to register that set with the `RasterEntry` model.
-Create a new `RasterEntry` and only populate the first section of fields: name, description, and image set.
+Once you have an `ImageSet`, we need to register that set with the `Raster` model.
+Create a new `Raster` and only populate the first section of fields: name, description, and image set.
 Then hit save, and the linked `RasterMetaEntry` will be automatically populated.

 ![raster_entry](./images/raster_entry.png)